woocommerce/qit-documentation/docs/custom-tests/understanding-lifecycle.md

-# Understanding the Lifecycle
+# Understanding the lifecycle

 Custom E2E tests in QIT follow a structured lifecycle to ensure consistency, isolation, and reproducibility.
 By understanding the order of operations, you can write more effective tests and leverage shared setups, teardowns, and database snapshots to streamline your workflows.

-## Lifecycle Phases Overview
+## Lifecycle phases overview

 1. **Starting the Environment**
    QIT provisions a test environment (WordPress, WooCommerce, PHP) based on your specified versions and configurations.
 It installs and activates plugins, including your extension, ensuring a clean slate for every run.